ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	you can configure sampling rules to tell X-Ray which requests to record, at what sampling rates, according to criteria that you specif

 **AWS Global Accelerator**
+	\- Acceleration for latency-sensitive applications
+	\- Many applications require very low latency for a great user experience.
+To improve the user experience, Global Accelerator directs user traffic to the application endpoint that is nearest to the client, which reduces internet latency and jitter.
+Global Accelerator routes traffic to the closest edge location by using Anycast, and then routes it to the closest regional endpoint over the AWS global network.
+Global Accelerator quickly reacts to changes in network performance to improve your usersג€™ application performance.
 	\- is primarily used to optimize the path from your users to your applications which improves the performance of your TCP and UDP traffic.
 	\- provides static IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers or Amazon EC2 instances.
 	\- uses the AWS global network to optimize the path from your users to your applications, improving the performance of your TCP and UDP traffic.